StickAndBindleGames/StickAndBindleGames.github.io/README.md

 ### A Handful Of Keflings
 ![KeflingLogo](https://raw.githubusercontent.com/StickAndBindleGames/stickandbindlegames.github.io/master/Images/AHoK_logo_med.jpg)
 * To be released Q1 2018
 * Capacity: Programmer / Game Developer (Ninjabee): C++ / Unreal Engine.
-Tasks included the achievement systems, Game front end, loading, saving games and the online subsystems.
+* Tasks included integrating the online subsystems with our achievement systems, Game front end, player persistence for loading and saving games.
 Integrating unreal blueprints with code / data structures.
 Online portals for Steam and Oculus.
 General debugging and performance profiling.
 Additionally assisted with the Unreal visual scripting blueperints.
 * Published and produced by Ninjabee
 * Platform: Vive, Oculus